Analysis | Trump’s path to electoral victory is disappearing. So are his legal avenues.

-But as the electoral map continues to turn against Trump, so too do his chances of actually overturning the result with lawsuits — even with what he thinks will be an exceedingly compliant Supreme Court.
+But as the electoral map continues to turn against Trump, so, too, do his chances of overturning the result with lawsuits — even with what he thinks will be an exceedingly compliant Supreme Court.

 As of Friday morning, Biden has edged ahead in both Georgia and Pennsylvania, with the latter especially looking close to a done deal for Biden.
 It alone would put him over the 270 electoral votes he needs.
 But Biden also leads in Nevada and Arizona, the latter which has been called by some news organizations for Biden.
 In other words, Biden appears favored to win four of the five remaining key states, with Trump favored in North Carolina.

-Winning those four states would mean Biden would win the electoral college 306-232 — exactly the margin by which Trump won in 2016, as it happens.
+Winning those four states would mean Biden would win the electoral college 306-232 — exactly the margin by which Trump won in 2016.

 Back then, Trump tried to label that outcome a “landslide,” despite losing the popular vote and carrying the decisive states all by less than one point.
 But even that dubious claim is relevant today.
 This would be a sizable electoral college victory for Biden, and it would make legal challenges significantly more difficult.
 That’s because results would have to be overturned in multiple states — unlike, say, in 2000, when the legal fight in just one state, Florida, determined the winner between George W. Bush and Al Gore.